seba--/hygienic-transformations/README.md

     Recall that the first argument to `nameFix` should be a reified type.
 The operator `#` turns the type `Prog` of the target program to a value.
-    Again note the overloaded `resolveNames` is the one for SPL.
+    Again note the overloaded `resolveNames` we pass to `nameFix` is the one for PROC.
 Again, you can inspect the fixed program using the pretty printer:

     ```
     rascal> println(pretty(p2));
     ```

-6. At last, we can verify that `nameFix` indeed eliminates all captures and produces a program respecting hygiene by calling `isCompiledHygienically` again but this time on the name graph of the source program and that of the new program `p2`:
+6. At last, we can verify that `nameFix` indeed eliminates all captures and produces a program respecting the source-program bindings by calling `isCompiledHygienically` for the fixed program `p2`:

     ```
-    rascal> isCompiledHygienically(sNames, resolveNames(p2));
+    rascal> isCompiledHygienically(sNames, resolveNames(p2)); // returns true
     ```

 ## Case studies